tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

   enc = OneHotEncoder()
   ```

-* In order to encode the iris classes, the encoder is fit with the values of the `class` column.
+* To encode the iris classes, the encoder is fit with the values of the `class` column.
 Note that the values are reshaped as a one-column vector.

   ```python
   class_values = data["class"].values.reshape(-1, 1)